 Step 1: Do not try to imitate a page in a book.

 The average book has around 9-12 words per line and has around 28-32 lines on each page.
-When my students bring their tablets or eReaders to the course – it is not uncommon that this holds true for their reading electronic reading material as well.
-I always tell them that with their tablets and eReaders - they are in control.
-Here they can control their reading experience – and that they should find out how they would like to read.
+When my students bring their tablets or eReaders to the course, it is not uncommon that this holds true for their reading electronic reading material as well.
+I always tell them that with their tablets and eReaders, they are in control.
+Here they can control their reading experience, and they should find out how they would like to read.

 Step 2: Arrange your text in columns.

-There are two very good reasons for this.
-The readability of a short line is more – I usually advice my students to keep only 4-6 words per line – 8 words at the most.
+There are two excellent reasons for this.
+The readability of a short line is more.
+I usually recommend to my students to keep only 4-6 words per line, 8 words at the most.
 The reason newspapers and magazines have columns has a lot to do with readability.
-There are other factors but many well-designed textbooks for school have two columns on each page and every time that you have shorter lines to read through – it helps you.
+There are other factors, but many well-designed textbooks for school have two columns on each page and every time that you have shorter lines to read through, it helps you.

 Step 3: Use Sans Serif fonts if it’s an option.

-If you have the option on your eReader or tablet – use Sans Serif fonts when you read your books or texts, e.g., Arial, Helvetica or fonts that begin or end with the word – Sans.
-Almost all webpages that you frequent daily – use Sans Serif fonts as their main reading font.
-And it has been shown time and again that when reading on a screen it is the most comfortable font type.
+If you have the option on your eReader or tablet, use Sans Serif fonts when you read your books or texts, e.g., Arial, Helvetica or fonts that begin or end with the word, Sans.
+Almost all webpages that you frequent daily use Sans Serif fonts as their main reading font.
+And it has been shown repeatedly that when reading on a screen it is the most comfortable font type.

 Step 4: Increase font size until each line has only 4-6 words.

-When you reach that size – 4-6 words per line – the words should have become more readable and clear to you – even if you need reading glasses.
-The more clear and readable the text – the more comfortable you are while reading.
+When you reach that size, 4-6 words per line, the words should have become more readable and clearer to you, even if you need reading glasses.
+The clearer and more readable the text, the more comfortable you are while reading.

 Step 5: Increase space between lines.

-I also advise you to increase space between lines in your reading material – making the text even more readable.
-More space between lines – separates the lines in a more defined way – making it harder for you to re-read a line by mistake or even miss a line – since you went too far – and read the wrong line.
+I also suggest that you increase space between lines in your reading material, making the text even more readable.
+More space between lines separates the lines in a more defined way, making it harder for you to re-read a line by mistake or even miss a line since you went too far and read the wrong line.

 If your eyes are reading small black words on a well-lighted white background, they will easily fatigue.
-I advise to monitor the lighting throughout the day and even try out other colors for your background, brown, green – or my preference black or dark grey with white or light grey fonts.
+I recommend monitoring the lighting throughout the day and even trying out other colors for your background, brown, green, or my preference black or dark grey with white or light grey fonts.

-If you read off a very bright screen late at night – it can even affect your sleeping habits – by making it harder for you to go to sleep afterwards.
-A dark background or a very low-lighted screen can counter this – and make your reading experience even more enjoyable for a longer period of time.
+If you read off a very bright screen late at night, it can even affect your sleeping habits, by making it harder for you to go to sleep afterwards.
+A dark background or a very low-lighted screen can counter this and make your reading experience even more enjoyable for a longer period.

-Keep in mind that this is usually not a problem with eReaders like Kindle – unless they have a backlighting feature and then I advise you to lower that setting when you are reading late at night.
+Keep in mind that this is usually not a problem with eReaders like Kindle unless they have a backlighting feature and then I encourage you to lower that setting when you are reading late at night.

 Step 7: Become an active reader by directing your eyes with your finger.

-One of the main things I advise my students is the necessity to read in a more directed and guided manner; using a finger, pencil or pen as a pacer to direct their eyes through the text.
+One of the main things I instruct my students is the necessity to read in a more directed and guided manner; using a finger, pencil, or pen as a pacer to direct their eyes through the text.